ppnsanders/pp-mp-examples/README.md

 ### pp-mp-billing-agreements

-*Description:* Enable your customers to save PayPal as a payment method on your *marketplace* or *Platform* and use that payment method to pay for an order from any merchant.
+*Description:* Enable your customers to save PayPal as a payment method on your Platform and use that payment method to pay for an order from any merchant on your Platform.
 This type of Billing Agreement is known as a "Channel Initiated Billing Agreement" or "CIB" for short.
 This example shows the Channel Initiated Billing Agreement Flow with an Order and `disbursement_mode: INSTANT`.

 *Consumer Experience Steps:*